astorDev/nist/openapi/scalar/article/index.md

 app.MapScalarApiReference(o => o.WithTheme(ScalarTheme.DeepSpace));
 ```

-Hopefully that article can serve you as a reference for your customizations.
-Leave your favourite theme in the comments, and ... claps are appreciated! 👏
+Hopefully, this article can serve as a reference for your own customizations.
+Leave your favorite theme in the comments, and ... claps are appreciated! 👏